AMWA BCP-008-02: NMOS Sender Status

 The sender monitoring model provides means of gathering metrics around transmission errors.
 These are not statuses but instead enable further analysis when link status or transmission status indicate problems (are PartiallyHealthy or Unhealthy).

-- ResetErrorCounters - allows a client application to reset error counters to 0.
+- ResetErrorCounters - resets all error counters to 0.

 The autoResetErrorCounters